-Changes to the POS
+Changes to the Academic Plan

-It is not unusual that a student will have to make changes to an approved POS.
-There may be a variety of reasons: a planned course was not offered; a change in career directions makes it sensible to take one course instead of another; courses on the POS are offered at conflicting times and a reasonable substitute for one of them exists, and so forth.
-The POSC needs to approve any changes to the POS.
-The process for this is explained on the Graduate College website in the section on POSC help.
+It is not unusual that a student will have to make changes to an approved AP.
+There may be a variety of reasons: a planned course was not offered; a change in career directions makes it sensible to take one course instead of another; courses on the AP are offered at conflicting times and a reasonable substitute for one of them exists, and so forth.
+Approval of changes to the AP are completed in Workday by the Graduate College, the major professor, all committee members, and the program's DOGE.